monome/dust/docs/jah/r/index.md

 ## Status

 - Beta-stage.
-Commands are fixed.
-A few modules are not well tested.
+Engine commands are fixed.
+A few modules are not tested.
+Expect changes to module parameter/input/output ranges.